 Have you ever wanted to change wages to capital gains?
 If you exercise your Non-Qualified Stock Options (NSOs) at a discount and hold them for a year, this is essentially what you are doing, assuming the stock price recovers.
 However, NSOs can be a bit trickier because when you exercise an NSO, the difference in what you pay and the fair market value is included in your wages.
 This means you have to come up with the cash to purchase the option and the tax if you want to buy and hold.

 4. Wait to Exercise Options – Pre-IPO Companies

 Since there is no ready market to establish the price on a pre-IPO option, companies often rely on their 409A valuations to establish the fair market value of the stock.
 What if your company’s 409A just came out in January 2020?
 It’s likely that your stock is overvalued for purposes of exercising your options, and it doesn’t make sense to pay extra tax.
 It’s possible that the company can adjust the 409A valuation, so check with your HR department before making any assumptions.
 If the new 409A is coming out soon, it’s likely the valuation will be lower than normal, and it may make sense to wait for the valuation to come out.

 5. Think Charitably

 Navigating the rules and knowing how to position assets is best done with a partner who knows how to work the tax and stock option planning in the right ways.
-At WRP Wealth and WRP Tax, we work with our clients to create an optimized plan, so our clients get to keep more of their hard-earned wealth.
+At WRP Wealth and WRP Tax, we work with our clients to create an optimized plan so our clients get to keep more of their hard-earned wealth and meet their financial goals.
 For more information, watch our video interview where we discuss the topic in depth.